This program is a combination of classroom learning and experiential field-based learning.

-Both in-class learning and practicum take place at the Tsawwassen Farm School teaching farm.
-Practicum takes place on the teaching farm with a vegetable market garden, an orchard, and a traditional medicine garden.
-Farm School incubator plots are also on the site which allows for our students to interact with incubator farmers and be a part of the farming community.
-Students will also have an opportunity to take part in field trips visiting other farms in the Lower Mainland region.
+Both in-class and practicum learning take place at the Tsawwassen Farm School teaching farm.
+Students will also have an opportunity to take part in (optional) field trips visiting other farms in the Lower Mainland region.
+Farm School incubator plots are also on the site which allows current students to interact with incubator farmers and be a part of the farming community.

 The Farm School program operates as a cost-recovery program where all fees go back into developing the farm and education program.
 Our cost/fee structures are competitive with similar programs.
-Students must be enrolled as a Cohort students, committing to the whole 9 months of the program
+Students must be enrolled as a Cohort student, committing to the whole duration of the program.

 A non-refundable deposit of $1000 is due at the time of enrollment acceptance to the program, then the remaining balance is due by April 2021.